 Alumni Affairs & Development (ADS) - ADS ensures university-wide policy, gift, data, and financial integrity.
 ADS employs best practices associated with University giving and donor/alumni information.
-ADS works collaboratively with internal and external University partners to:

 The Office of the Provost website has links to a wide variety of University-wide academic, administrative and operational policies.

 Environmental Health & Safety - Policies, tools, training and resources around the operation and maintenance of Harvard’s physical plant, dedicated to the safety of University personnel and the protection and compliance of buildings and facilities operations including: building renovation, environmental compliance, environmental public health (food safety, drinking water, pest control, swimming pools safety), fire safety, occupational safety (regulatory/technical information and services to ensure the safety of personnel working, studying or living at Harvard) and laboratory safety.

 Global Support Services and Travel Assist - Global Support Services supports and eables international projects, travel, and operations and can mitigate risks to the University and individuals and respond to overseas emergencies.
 The Harvard Travel Assist program provides 24/7 medical and security support and evacuation services to eligible students, faculty, and staff.

 Performers Tax: Individuals who earn income connected with Massachusetts for performances may be subject to withholding on that income at the current Massachusetts income tax rate.
 Performers in the Harvard setting include lectures, speakers at symposia, performers (including actors, actresses, directors, musicians and professional athletes) and others receiving related service payments.